C0bb13/c0bb13.github.io/_posts/2024-01-24-Data-Visualization.md

 Click and drag to examine the average minimum temperature within a specific time frame.

 <iframe src="/assets/CovidChart.html" Height = "830" Width = "775" ></iframe>
-Examine individual nations' Covid-19 deaths over time in 2021 by clicking their bar charts.
+Examine individual nations' Covid-19 mortality over time in 2021 by clicking their bar charts.
 Click the background of the bar chart to go back to the full line chart.